damienbelveze/learning_more_zotero/advanced_zotero/advanced_zotero.md

-# 2. How to automaticaly add tags linked to specific actions
+# 2. How to automatically add tags linked to specific actions

 ![](images/actions_tags.png)